owen6314/owen6314.github.io/_posts/2018-06-13-kerneldebug2.md

 I have been told that it's probably used by a part of the GUI manager.
-To understand what exactly was using the module, I have stumbled upon an answer in this thread [[1]](https://stackoverflow.com/questions/448999/is-there-a-way-to-figure-out-what-is-using-a-linux-kernel-module) which explained how Ftrace utility can be used to shed light on the modules dependencies.
+To understand what exactly was using the module, I have stumbled upon an answer in this thread [[1]](https://stackoverflow.com/questions/448999/is-there-a-way-to-figure-out-what-is-using-a-linux-kernel-module) which explained how Ftrace utility could be used to shed light on the modules dependencies.

 ---
 ## Ftrace

 Ftrace (Function Tracer) is a linux kernel utility that enables tracing kernel function calls.
-Ftrace is not only helpful for debugging, but also to understand how a module works by following function calls order.
+Ftrace is not only helpful for debugging but also to understand how a module works by following the order of function calls.

 Reading the documentation file [[2]](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/trace/ftrace.rst) and this guide [[3]](https://lwn.net/Articles/365835/), as well as exploring the directory
 <code>/sys/kernel/debug/tracing</code> was helpful to understand how *ftrace* works and how to use it for debugging
 (to access the directory, super-user privileges needed).

-The following use cases shows subset of how to navigate *ftrace* files:
+The following use cases give some overview on how to navigate *ftrace* files:

 1) To check if tracing is enabled:
 <div align="center"><code>$ cat /sys/kernel/debug/tracing/tracing_on</code></div>